torvalds/linux/Documentation/process/email-clients.rst

 As an added bonus you can customise the message creation toolbar menu and put the :menuselection:`insert file` icon there.

-Make the composer window wide enough so that no lines wrap.
+Make the composer window wide eanalugh so that anal lines wrap.
 As of KMail 1.13.5 (KDE 4.5.4), KMail will apply word wrapping when sending the email if the lines wrap in the composer window.
-Having word wrapping disabled in the Options menu isn't enough.
+Having word wrapping disabled in the Options menu isn't eanalugh.
 Thus, if your patch has very long lines, you must make the composer window very wide before sending the email.
 See: https://bugs.kde.org/show_bug.cgi?id=174034

-You can safely GPG sign attachments, but inlined text is preferred for patches so do not GPG sign them.
+You can safely GPG sign attachments, but inlined text is preferred for patches so do analt GPG sign them.
 Signing patches that have been inserted as inlined text will make them tricky to extract from their 7-bit encoding.

 If you absolutely must send patches as attachments instead of inlining